5 Great Ethiopian Spots In SF guide image

 THE SPOTS

 Opened before FasTrak was a thing (in the 1990s, for the uninitiated), New Eritrea is a Sunset staple with a loyal fan base that spans generations.
 It’s also the coziest spot on this guide.
 Stained glass lamps cast a dim red glow throughout the long space, and the restaurant, including the atrium-like back room, is packed nightly with diners sitting elbow-to-elbow and passing around baskets of injera.
 All of the vegetarian dishes are plant-based, so bring a bunch of vegan and meat-loving friends without issue.
-The tumtumo is hearty and deeply onion-flavored, and the sambusas filled with well-spiced ground beef are some of the best in town.
-Roll in with a group of ten or come solo to eat at the bar.
+The tumtumo is hearty and deeply onion-flavored, and the sambusas filled with well-spiced ground beef are the best in town.
+Roll in with a group of 10 or come solo to eat at the bar.

 We’ve never ordered something we didn’t end up loving at Moya.
 The snug Ethiopian spot on the corner of Minna and 8th Streets in SoMa does both vegetarian and meat dishes equally well, and the food, coupled with a relaxed ambiance, is perfect for casual dinners and in-and-out lunches.
 What makes this counter-service spot stand out is the depth of spices and layers of flavor.
 We love the buttery kitfo with the tangy housemade cheese, smoothly rich shuro, and berbere-kissed misir wot.
 And you’ll never go wrong with the onion-packed doro tibs.